Category Archive : tours-delphi-meteora-2-day/

 prices

-NOVEMBER-APRIL The 2-day tour is organized on Wednesdays, only.
+NOVEMBER-APRIL The 2-day tour is organized on Wednesdays.

-MAY-OCTOBER the 2-day tour operates on Mon, Wed, Thu and SELECTED SATURDAYS
+MAY-OCT the tour is organized on Mon, Wed, Thu and SELECTED SAT No tour on TUE

-– Pick up/drop off near your hotel in central Athens.
+– Pick up from near your hotel in central Athens.
+Drop off at same location, or, at the terminal.

-– Entrance fees to 2 monasteries, open on the day that you visit Meteora.
+– Entrance fees to 2 monasteries, that are open on the day that you visit Meteora.

 – Services of the professional tour guide all along the tour.